 In this world where boundaries and cultures are becoming ever more tangled (one of the biggest positives about the twenty first century), there are more people than ever before leaving their homelands for various reasons and finding themselves in this predicament.

 One is, of course, never aware of this until the bags are packed and the plane boarded, where those nets of home have been cast aside and all you know has been fled.
 Even if the language is the same, the culture will more than likely be different and there are so many other things you won’t know until feet are on the ground and you are in the hustle of experiencing a country in all its reality.

 No book or series of google map images could prepare you for this and for every person who eventually goes back, countless others never return.
-But one thing becomes clear the more you depart from your home or the longer you stay away, there is a choice we all make when we leave and apart of that is to leave people we care about, some who may have known us through thick and thin and know that whatever happens we won’t be there for it.
+One thing becomes clear the more you depart from your home or the longer you stay away, there is a choice we all make when we book those tickets, give our loved ones hugs and depart.